-The pavilion’s structure reinterprets the motif and branding of II Makiage’s distinctive packaging.
+The pavilion’s structure reinterprets the motif and branding of Il Makiage’s distinctive packaging.
 A sequence of folded, alternately lit and unlit, black and white structural ribbons generate a concatenation of light and dark, along the pavilion’s length.
 These ribbons are each rotated slightly against one another, to create fractionally differing relationships.

 This dynamism engages the visitor’s perception, and invites exploration within, creating a distinctly personal journey.
 While open on both sides, the carapace-like structure also creates a private interior space that allows the visitor to engage with the product on a personal level.
 The structure’s black and white palette is intentionally neutral, to form a backdrop that allows the various product hues to shine.